biocatiit/website/content/pages/users_howto_rodentfiber_design.rst

 BioCAT conducts a wide-range of very interesting experiments involving muscle fiber samples from many different sources.
-In the following instructional video, Dr. Weikang Ma and Dr. Tom Irving, give an overview of how one would conduct a rodent skeletal muscle fiber experiment at BioCAT.
+In the following instructional video, Dr. Weikang Ma and Dr. Tom Irving give an overview of how one would conduct a rodent skeletal muscle fiber experiment at BioCAT.

 .. raw:: html